arielpotolski/OOP_Project_TUD/README.md

 ## How to run it
 - In order to run it you just need to install gradle and run the application by typing *gradle run*
-- There is a default server, but you can join whichever you like by adding a config file where you specify the IP of the server
+- There is a default server, but you can join whichever you like by adding a config file where you specify the IP of the server.
+- The config file needs to be placed in the repository folder, and you name it just *quizzzz.config*

 ## How to contribute to it
 Everybody is free to download the whole game and develop.
-Ones you want to contribute you can contact everyone of the developers so that they can discuss with everybody else the changes made to the project
+Once you want to contribute you can contact every one of the developers so that they can discuss with everybody else the changes made to the project

 ## Copyright / License (opt.)